tue-alga/cartocrow/wwwroot/README.md

 ## Licensing

-Copyright 2019 Netherlands eScience Center
-Licensed under the Apache License, version 2.0.
+Copyright 2019 Netherlands eScience Center and TU Eindhoven Licensed under the Apache License, version 2.0.
 See LICENSE for details.

 This website depends on the GeoViz software library distributed together with this website.